awv-informatik/buerli-starter/README.md

 yarn dev
 ```

 All examples inside `/packages` are self contained and can be ran and forked individually!
-You will have to insert your ClassCAD key in each example's `main.tsx` file in that case.
+You will have to insert your ClassCAD key in each example's `main.jsx` file in that case.

 ## Starters